Menu

 2. Delete them.

-To make things worse, many projects in Jira had been created ad-hoc without a business case or a proper initiation process.
+To make things worse, many projects in Jira were created ad hoc without a business case or a proper initiation process.
 Additionally, local projects can have international project leads and vice versa.

-Catherine assigns 5 people to the task of analyzing the entire portfolio of thousands of projects on a case by case basis.
+Catherine assigns 5 people to analyze the entire portfolio of thousands of projects on a case-by-case basis.

 Delete a lot of projects at once in Jira with Profields